Skip to main content

 using namespace std;

-Next, we define the main function which will run the server:
+Next, we define the main function which runs the server.

 CPP